 8. Cancelling direct debits

-If you are looking to cancel direct debits for any type of bill when moving, you can do this in your local bank branch, over the phone, or online.
+If you are looking to cancel direct debits for any type of bill, you can do this in your local bank branch, over the phone, or online.

 It’s also advisable to confirm your instruction in writing via a letter or email so you have a record of it.